AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Approach

 \subsection{GPT-3.5 as a Zero-shot Data Annotator}

-In the zero-shot setting, we can only provide the task description and category definitions to annotators.
-The task description includes information on task definition, task purpose, and so on.
-Category definitions require clear definitions for each category, so that the crowd workers can understand the meaning and standard of each category.

-In the same vein, we furnish GPT-3.5 with the task description and category definitions, which enable GPT-3.5 to function as a zero-shot data annotator.
-We show the zero-shot prompts for GPT-3.5 on the user query and keyword relevance assessment, WiC and BoolQ tasks in Tables \ref{tab.qk.zero-shot}, \ref{tab.wic.zero-shot} and \ref{tab.boolq.zero-shot}, respectively.
+In the zero-shot setting, we give the annotators only the task description and category definitions.
+The task description includes information on the task definition and purpose.
+Category definitions provide clear definitions for each category, so that the crowd workers can understand the meaning and standard of each category.
+Similarly, we provide GPT-3.5 with the task description and category definitions, allowing it to act as a zero-shot data annotator.
+We present the zero-shot prompts for GPT-3.5 on the user query and keyword relevance assessment (QK), WiC, and BoolQ tasks in Tables \ref{tab.qk.zero-shot}, \ref{tab.wic.zero-shot}, and \ref{tab.boolq.zero-shot}, respectively.